JustSift/ReSift/docs/tutorial/resift-rentals.md

    }
    ```

-2. `/genres/:id/movies`: returns an object with an array of movies and a pagination meta object in this data shape:
+2. `/genres/:id/movies`: returns an object with an array of movies and a pagination meta object:

    ```js
    movies: {